Princess Elizabeth of Tooro: Royal life and modelling

-Around this time, her father died, and her brother Patrick David Matthew Kaboyo Olimi was enthroned as Olimi III, the twelfth Omukama of Toro, who reigned from 1965 until 1995.
+Around this time, her father died, and her brother Patrick David Matthew Kaboyo Olimi was enthroned as Olimi III, the twelfth Omukama of Tooro, who reigned from 1965 until 1995.
 At the coronation, Elizabeth received the title and office of Batebe (Princess Royal), which traditionally made her the most powerful woman in the Tooro Kingdom and the most trusted adviser of the king.

 King Fredrick Mutesa II of Buganda, another of Uganda's traditional kingdoms, was now the president, with Prime Minister Milton Obote.
 Barely one year after the coronation of the Omukama Olimi III, Obote attacked the Buganda Palace, sending Edward Muteesa II into exile, and declared himself president.
-Soon, he abolished all Ugandan traditional kingdoms, including Toro.
+Soon, he abolished all Ugandan traditional kingdoms, including the Tooro Kingdom.
 Elizabeth was afraid for her brother's life, but he escaped to London.

 Elizabeth later completed an internship at a law firm, and became Uganda's first female lawyer.
 She was a virtual prisoner in her own country until Princess Margaret of the United Kingdom sent her an invitation to model in a charity fashion show.
 The princess was a smash hit, and soon became a highly successful fashion model, being featured in many magazines.
+She was the first black model that graced the pages of Harper’s Bazaar in 1969, making history as one of the first African women to appear in high-fashion editorials.
 Jacqueline Kennedy Onassis met Elizabeth at a party, and convinced her to move to New York City.
-In 1971, Obote was overthrown by General Amin, and Elizabeth returned to Uganda.
-Amin's rule was arguably even more repressive than Obote's, with Amin executing and imprisoning many people.
-In 1974, Amin appointed Elizabeth minister of foreign affairs.